squidarth/squidarth.github.io/_posts/2018-08-01-congestion-red.md

 Using a weighted average of the queue size makes the algorithm more resilient to a sudden burst of traffic.
 If a new flow randomly pops onto the network throws a bunch of packets onto the queue temporarily, that doesn't necessarily mean that congestion is happening.
-Since we really only care about increases in the size of the *standing queue*, we use a weighted average.
+We only want to increase the probability of a drop if a standing queue is building--meaning that the queue is high for a period of time.

 The way you compute the weighted average is as follows: